sPHENIX-Collaboration/Singularity/README.md

 The advantage of **Option-1 Mount sPHENIX CVMFS** is that it mounts all sPHENIX builds and software and perform automatic caching and updates.
 This would be suitable for the case of a computing center or server environment.
 However, it requires constant network connection to function.
 Therefore, if you wish to use sPHENIX/EIC-sPHENIX software on a laptop during travel, **Option-2 Downloading sPHENIX build via HTTPS archive** would work best.
 All download instructions are the same for sPHENIX and EIC-sPHENIX.

+*Note*: although singularity container are supported under [MacOS](#mac-installation) and Windows Linux Subsystem, it runs best under Linux.
+Therefore, for Windows and Mac user, it would produce most smooth experience to run Option2 within a Linux virtual machine, such as [an Unbuntu VirtualBox](VirtualBox.md).

 ## Option-1: Mount sPHENIX CVMFS

 1. On your local system, install [Singularity](https://sylabs.io/singularity/).